 Future Female | Table of Contents This issue will be published through May 2023, check back biweekly for new articles!

-Cover Story We speak with Samantha Josaphat of Studio 397 about designing meaningful spaces that foster human connection, the power of letting go, and the upsides of being an underdog.
-Read here
+We speak with Samantha Josaphat of Studio 397 about designing meaningful spaces that foster human connection, the power of letting go, and the upsides of being an underdog.

-High 5 Women are considering how their work can be implemented to support a changing world and culture—we highlight 5 women breaking the rules, redefining power, and reimagining what equality looks like.
-Read here
+Women are considering how their work can be implemented to support a changing world and culture—we highlight 5 women breaking the rules, redefining power, and reimagining what equality looks like.

-How to X How to found a sustainable woman-owned business with Yvonne Hung of Otelier.
+How to found a sustainable woman-owned business with Yvonne Hung of Otelier.
 Focused on apartment living, the furniture design studio is on a mission to fill any small space with joy and wellness.
-Read here

 Scratch Pad What to read, watch, and experience this spring with a focus on women—from Katy Hessel’s recent bestseller, The Story of Art without Men, to the exhibit “Designing Women: Fashion Creators and their Interiors” at the Museum at FIT and more.